jbee/jbee.github.io/purejin/index.md

 * [actions](https://github.com/jbee/purejin/blob/master/src/test.integration/test/java/test/integration/action/TestActionBinds.java) (an extension to wire methods as services)

 Looking at the other tests in the same folder will also be useful.
 There is more to discover.
-Most likely purejin allows to do what you want.
+Most likely purejin allows you to do what you want.
-Otherwise just ask [me](http://jbee.github.io) for help.
+Otherwise just [ask me](http://jbee.github.io) for help.

 ## Curiosities